kjd35uk/NCNewsFrontEnd/READMEkd.md

 **Northcoders News --- https://kirstie-nc-news.herokuapp.com/**
 Northcoders News is a social news aggregation, web content rating, and discussion website.
 In a similar way to Reddit, Northcoders News has articles which are organised into topics.
 Users have the opportunity to rate articles by using a voting system - articles can be up or down voted using the API.
 It is also possible to add comments about an article or add a new article to an existing topic.
 As with articles, comments can  be up or down voted.
 A user may add comments to an article or remove any previously added comments, although it is not possible to delete comments made by other users.
 The front-end for Northcoders News has been developed using React, React Router and axios.

+This React router project uses axios to integrate with an Express backend(https://northcoders-news-kirstiecodes.herokuapp.com/)

 **Getting Started**
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.